 The theatre continued to host notable actors and performers in the years that followed.
 However, as “show business” began to slowly die with the rising popularity of films, the theatre began to present fewer live performances and segued into primarily showing films.

-As integration in Lynchburg did not occur until the 1960s, the theatre remained a segregated space until its closing in 1958.
+As integration in Lynchburg did not occur until the 1960s, the theatre remained a segregated space, utilizing the upper balcony as the segregated seating area, from 1912 through the closure in 1958.
 The reopening of the theatre in 2018 was the first time that space was integrated, 60 years later.

 Opening week at the Academy was filled with events and performances that celebrated the restoration of the historic space.
 The week began with an evening of reflection and celebration of the theatre as a place where all are welcome, emceed by former NASA astronaut, Leland Melvin.
 The night began with the presentation of three awards recognizing the contributions of community members who have made invaluable contributions to arts and culture in Lynchburg.
 The concert portion of the evening that followed began with an opening performance by musician Devon Gilfillian.
 To end the night, Grammy award-winning R&B-gospel singer and civil rights activist Mavis Staples took the stage.